shamansir/pegjs-fn/README.md

     time in pathological cases but making the parser slower
   * `--allowed-start-rules` — comma-separated list of rules the parser will be allowed to start parsing from (default: the first rule in the grammar)
+  * `--track-line-and-column` — include line-and-column tracking code in the parser
   * `--plugin` — makes PEG.js use a specified plugin (can be specified multiple times)
   * `--extra-options` — additional options (in JSON format) to pass to